-As you are nearing the end of your Pre-Field Development activities and your Area Director has determined that you are ready to plan your departure within the next year, attending the Field Preparation Seminar (FPS) is the next step in the equipping process.
+As you are nearing the end of raising your support team and your Area Director has determined that you are ready to plan your departure within the next year, attending the Field Preparation Seminar (FPS) is the next step in the equipping process.
 The seminar, taught by veteran missionaries, consists of sessions containing practical examples of skills and tools you will need on the field.
-These sessions are primarily discussion-oriented (rather than lecture) and will leverage the material contained in your Personal Development Plan received at the end of Candidate Orientation.
+These sessions are primarily discussion-oriented (rather than lecture) and will leverage the material contained in your Personal Development Plan received at the end of Candidate Seminar.
 Families are encouraged to attend with their children as child-care and youth programs will be provided.

 FPS is held each July in Lawrenceville, GA.
 See Events Calendar for dates.